featurepeek/marketing-website/content/blog/the-subtle-art-of-giving-great-code-reviews/index.md

 ---
 title: The subtle art of giving great code reviews
-date: "2020-02-03T12:12:03.284Z"
+date: "2020-02-06T12:12:03.284Z"
-description: How to ensure your feedback is interpreted as constructive criticism for fast knowledge transfers
+description: How to ensure your feedback is interpreted as constructive criticism
 hero: hero.jpg
 author: jasonbarry
 ---